rclone/rclone/docs/content/docs.md

 practice this should not cause a problem.
 Think of `--order-by` as being more of a best efforts flag rather than a perfect ordering.

+### --password-command=STRING ###

+This flag supplies a program which should supply the config password when run.
+This is an alternative to rclone prompting for the password or setting the `RCLONE_CONFIG_PASS` variable.

+See the [Configuration Encryption](#configuration-encryption) for more info.

 ### -P, --progress ###

 This flag makes rclone update the stats in a static block in the